What Is Value to Aviation Operations?

-This scenario is avoidable and if you focus on your vendor relationships, you will seek the win-win for both companies.
+This scenario is avoidable and if you focus on your vendor relationships, you will seek a win-win for both companies.

 Final Thoughts on Finding Value from your Aviation SMS

-Managing hazards and risks is only one aspect of an efficient aviation SMS implementation.
+Managing hazards and risks are only one aspect of an efficient aviation SMS implementation.
 Once in a while, we need to step back and ask ourselves some serious questions, such as:

-- "How can we make "this" better?" where "this" is whatever system or operation your are considering;
+- "How can we make "this" better?" where "this" is whatever system or operation you are considering;

 - How can we add value to our business partner's services?